CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 - A dedicated simulation environment for the GitLab Runner to start and test simulations
 - GitLab Runner package installed on the simulation host machine
   - Setup a GitLab Runner user & environment on the system
-- A project on your gitlab instance that is set up with simulation, automation, anf IAC
+- A project on your GitLab instance that is set up with simulation, automation, anf IAC
 - A NetQ Cloud account with a premises/site dedicated for simulation

 ### Anatomy of a Golden Standard Demo Project